Shoes for Diabetic Feet UK: NHS Guidance and What to Buy

 Diabetes can cause two serious complications that directly affect the feet:

-- Peripheral neuropathy: damage to the nerves in the feet, leading to loss of sensation.
-This means cuts, blisters, and pressure sores can develop without being noticed.
+- Peripheral neuropathy: nerve damage in the feet that leads to loss of sensation.
+Cuts, blisters, and pressure sores can develop without you noticing.

-- Peripheral arterial disease: reduced blood flow to the feet, which impairs healing and increases the risk of infection.
+- Peripheral arterial disease: reduced blood flow to the feet, which slows healing and raises the risk of infection.

-Together, these complications make foot injuries far more dangerous for people with diabetes.
-The statistics are stark: the NHS carries out approximately 135 diabetes-related amputations per week in England alone.
-Many of these are preventable with proper footwear, regular foot checks, and early intervention.
+Together, these make foot injuries far more dangerous.
+The NHS carries out roughly 135 diabetes-related amputations per week in England alone.
+Many are preventable with proper footwear, regular foot checks, and early intervention.

 NHS and NICE Guidelines for Diabetic Footwear

-NICE guideline NG19 (Diabetic Foot Problems: Prevention and Management) sets out clear recommendations for footwear.
-According to these guidelines, suitable shoes for people with diabetes should feature:
+NICE guideline NG19 (Diabetic Foot Problems: Prevention and Management) sets out clear recommendations.
+Suitable shoes for people with diabetes should have:

-- Seamless interior: no internal seams, stitching, or rough spots that could rub against the skin and cause blisters or ulcers.
+- Seamless interior: no internal seams, stitching, or rough spots that could rub and cause blisters or ulcers.

-- Extra depth: sufficient internal volume to accommodate swelling and orthotic insoles without compressing the foot.
+- Extra depth: enough internal volume for swelling and orthotic insoles without compressing the foot.

-- Firm heel counter: a structured heel cup that holds the foot securely in place and prevents excess movement.
+- Firm heel counter: a structured heel cup that holds the foot securely and prevents excess movement.

-- Wide toe box: enough room for toes to lie flat without overlapping, particularly important for people with bunions, hammer toes, or other deformities.
+- Wide toe box: room for toes to lie flat without overlapping.
+Especially important if you have bunions, hammer toes, or other deformities.

-- Removable insole: allows replacement with custom diabetic orthotics prescribed by a podiatrist.
+- Removable insole: so you can swap in custom diabetic orthotics prescribed by a podiatrist.

-- Lightweight, breathable materials: soft leather or modern technical fabrics that reduce moisture build-up and the risk of fungal infections.
+- Lightweight, breathable materials: soft leather or technical fabrics that reduce moisture and the risk of fungal infections.

 Risk Categories and Footwear Implications

 - Low risk: normal sensation, good blood flow, no deformities.
-Standard wide-fit shoes with the features listed above are generally adequate.
-Annual foot checks recommended.
+Standard wide-fit shoes with the features above are usually fine.
+Annual foot checks.

-- Moderate risk: some loss of sensation or reduced blood flow, or presence of foot deformities.
-Specialist footwear is recommended, and an NHS podiatry referral is appropriate.
+- Moderate risk: some loss of sensation or reduced blood flow, or foot deformities present.
+Specialist footwear recommended, and you should get an NHS podiatry referral.
 Foot checks every 3 to 6 months.

 - High risk: significant neuropathy, peripheral arterial disease, previous ulceration, or amputation.
 Bespoke therapeutic footwear prescribed and fitted by an NHS orthotist.
 Foot checks every 1 to 2 months.